-Dean Steve Coll is a staff writer at The New Yorker, the author of seven books of nonfiction, and a two-time winner of the Pulitzer Prize.
+Dean Steve Coll is a staff writer at The New Yorker, the author of eight books of nonfiction, and a two-time winner of the Pulitzer Prize.
 Between 1985 and 2005, he was a reporter, foreign correspondent and senior editor at the Washington Post.
 There he covered Wall Street, served as the paper’s South Asia correspondent in New Delhi, and was the Post’s first international investigative correspondent, based in London.
 He served as managing editor of the Post between 1998 and 2004.
 The following year, he joined The New Yorker, where he has written on international politics, American politics and national security, intelligence controversies and the media.

 He has four children and is married to Eliza Griswold, the journalist and poet.
 He has a B.A. in English and history from Occidental College.